 Shallaki is an ancient Ayurvedic herb highly prized for its various therapeutic properties.
-Termed Boswellia serrata in botanical language, Shallaki belongs to the Burseraceae family, and it is that oleo gum resin tapped out of large branches of this tree, used extensively for treating various conditions related to bones.
+Termed Boswellia serrata in botanical language, Shallaki belongs to the Burseraceae family, and it is the oleo gum resin tapped out of large branches of this tree, used extensively for treating various conditions related to bones.

 A powerhouse of anti-inflammatory properties, Shallaki is a boon for those patients suffering from chronic bone disorders like osteoarthritis, osteopenia, osteomyelitis, etc. In India, the trees of Shallaki dot the hilly regions of Gujarat, Bihar, Orissa, Assam, Rajasthan, Andhra Pradesh, Telangana, and Madhya Pradesh.

 The gum resin of Shallaki is like a shortening agent and is a staple in Ayurvedic and Unani medicinal preparations and an integral part of incense powder and sticks.
 In India, Shallaki is like a sacred plant on par with Tulasi, Neem, and Amla.
-And it is those anti-inflammatory properties that provide instant relief from swelling and stiffness in the joints make it a sought-after medicinal herb.
+And it is those anti-inflammatory properties that provide instant relief from swelling and stiffness in the joints, making it a sought-after medicinal herb.

 Ayurveda recommends mixing Shallaki powder with coconut or gingelly oil and applying it on inflamed joints for relief in a jiffy.
 The juice of Shallaki in recommended amounts before taking food regularly improves cognitive function and prevents cell damage caused due to free radicals.